capital-G/supercollider-wiki/Home.md

-This wiki is a scratch pad for development of SuperCollider.
-You are probably looking for [the main SuperCollider wiki](http://supercollider.github.io/pages.html) or [the SuperCollider documentation](http://doc.sccode.org/).
+This wiki has information for developers and users of SuperCollider.
+Check the sidebar for specific articles.

+You may also be looking for [the SuperCollider site wiki](http://supercollider.github.io/pages.html) or [the SuperCollider documentation](http://doc.sccode.org/).